nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Expected: Similar to each respective test cases.
 The applicant list will remain filtered.

 ### Editing an applicant

+This uses the `edita` command.
+You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#424-editing-an-applicant-editapplicant-or-edita).

+1. General command usage.
+    1. Prerequisites: The applicant to be edited must **NOT** have the `phone` field edited to be the same as another member's phone number.
+    2. Test case 1: `edita 1 /name Susan Tan /phone 98765444 /interview 1/1/2024 1200`<br>
+       Expected Outcome: The first applicant in the applicant list will be edited with the given name, phone number, and an interview is set with the given date and time.
+       This applicant's card will be updated to reflect the changes.
+    3. Test case 2: `edita /name Sally`<br>
+       Expected Outcome: An invalid command message will be shown as the applicant index is missing from the command.
+       No changes will be made to the applicant.
+    4. Test case 3: `edita 1`<br>
+       Expected Outcome: An error message indicating that no fields are entered will be shown.
+       No changes will be made to the applicant.

+2. Editing interview date and time.
+    1. Test case 1: `edita 1 /interview 1-1-2024 1200`<br>
+       Expected Outcome: An error message indicating that the date and time format is incorrect will be shown.
+       No changes will be made to the applicant.
+    2. Test case 2: `edita 1 /interview cancel`<br>
+       Expected Outcome: Previously set interview date and time will be removed from the first applicant's details in the applicant list.
+       This applicant's card will be updated to reflect the changes.

+3. Duplicate phone numbers.
+    1. Prerequisites: At least 2 applicants in the applicant list.
+The/ An applicant that is **NOT** being edited must have the phone number set to `98765432`.
+    2. Test case 1: `editm 1 /phone 98765432`<br>
+       Expected Outcome: An error message indicating that another applicant has the same phone number will be shown.
+       No changes will be made to the applicant.

 ### Finding an applicant
 This uses the `finda` command.
 You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#422-finding-applicants-findapplicant-or-finda).